Day 30 - Prayers at Cruz de Ferro : Rabanal del Camino to Molinaseca

 Moments like those at Cruz de Ferro stay with you for some time, and so I have to admit that many of the details of today after this point are a blur.
 From what I recall, much of the hike away from Cruz de Ferro was a hard steep shale and slate pathway which was tricky to navigate.

-As a group we continued on to the highest peak of the Camino - Alto Altar Mayor.
+As a group we continued on to the highest peak of the Camino-Alto Altar Mayor.

 Trekking onward, the Camino followed along both roadways and paths - often at steep downward angles.

-In the beautiful village of Acebo we enjoyed a large orange juice and relaxed for 1/2 an hour without our boots on.
-Acebo itself is a stunning town which is clearly in the midst of being transformed into a high end tourist location.
+In the beautiful village of Acebo, we enjoyed a large orange juice and relaxed for 1/2 an hour without our boots on.
+Acebo itself is a stunning town which is clearly in the midst of being transformed into a high-end tourist location.

 Perhaps the high point of the afternoon was the huge flock of sheep and goats which cross the path and ran around us for several moments before we continued onward.